GalSim-developers/GalSim/INSTALL.md

     ./configure --enable-shared --prefix=$HOME

 which will install the library into $HOME/lib and the header file into
 $HOME/include.
-In this case, leave of the sudo from the last line.
+In this case, leave off the sudo from the last line.
-Also, you should make sure these directories are in your LD_LIBRARY_PATh and C_INCLUDE_PATH environment variables, respectively.
+Also, you should make sure these directories are in your LD_LIBRARY_PATH and C_INCLUDE_PATH environment variables, respectively.

-Alternatively, if you do not want to modify your LD_LIBRARY_PATH and/or C_INCLUDE_PATH, you can instead set an environment variabe to tell GalSim where the files are
+Alternatively, if you do not want to modify your LD_LIBRARY_PATH and/or C_INCLUDE_PATH, you can instead set an environment variable to tell GalSim where the files are

     export FFTW_DIR=/path/to/fftw/prefix